pyrox18/Pyrox.BlazorComponents.DataGrid/CONTRIBUTING.md

 ## Directly modifying the source code

-This repository utilises the [Gitflow branching model](https://nvie.com/posts/a-successful-git-branching-model/), so it helps if you're familiar with it.
+This repository utilises the [OneFlow branching model](https://www.endoflineblog.com/oneflow-a-git-branching-model-and-workflow), so it helps if you're familiar with it.

 If you're interested in making changes to the code yourself, fork the repository and make the changes on your fork.
-Then, open a pull request targeting the dev branch (**NOT** the master branch) with some details about the changes that you have made.
+Then, open a pull request targeting the master branch with some details about the changes that you have made.

 ### General Guidelines